nazo21/Operating-System-Spring-2023--Assignment-1/README.md

 Problem 2: I am not implementing Shared Memory properly Problem 3: I want more produce but as more is produced then consumer has to keep up

+Solutions:

+Use a while function or specify how many threads should be created in total

+Maybe adding the shared memory to it would make it better, I didn't implemented it properly because what would occur is the consumer would constantly wait if the table is full but it never is because it is in a different instance than producer.

 My Takeaway: